upgradingdave/camunda-8-jdbc-connector/README.md

 The JDBC url must point to a valid database server.

-The connector uses the [HikariCP library](https://github.com/brettwooldridge/HikariCP) for connection pooling.
+This connector uses the [HikariCP library](https://github.com/brettwooldridge/HikariCP) for connection pooling.

 A separate Connection Pool will be created for each unique combination of `Jdbc Url` + `Username` + `Password`.

 This example uses the same JDBC configuration (`jdbc:h2:mem:camunda` + `sa` + `password`) for several JDBC Connector Tasks.
 Therefore, the same Connection Pool is used for all JDBC Connector Tasks.

+The `Password` field supports [Connector Secrets](https://docs.camunda.io/docs/components/connectors/custom-built-connectors/connector-sdk/#secrets).

 ![JDBC Config](images/JDBCConfig.png "JDBC Config")